Rishabh26Shah/MusicBERT-Genre-Classification/README.md

 - Applying this setup to other tasks such as mood classification or composer identification
 - Combining symbolic input with audio features in a hybrid model

-## 6. Assessment & Evaluation

-The model was evaluated on a validation set using metrics tailored for multi-label classification.
-These include both threshold-based and ranking-based scores to capture the nuances of genre prediction from symbolic music data.

-**Key Evaluation Metrics:**
-- **Accuracy**: Measures the proportion of correctly predicted genre labels.
-- **F1 Score (Micro, Macro, Weighted)**: Evaluates the balance between precision and recall across genres, which is especially important given the class imbalance.
-- **ROC AUC (Micro)**: Assesses the model’s ability to rank correct genre labels higher than incorrect ones across all samples.

-**Best Performance:**
-- **Accuracy**: 61.4%
-- **ROC AUC (Micro)**: 0.8756
-- **F1 Score (Micro)**: 0.6132

-**What this means**:
-The model was able to correctly identify the relevant genres for around 61% of the samples.
-The high ROC AUC (micro) indicates that even when predictions weren’t perfectly aligned, the model was still consistently ranking correct genres above incorrect ones.
-The F1 scores further show balanced performance across precision and recall, despite genre imbalance.
-The saved checkpoint corresponds to the highest accuracy during validation.

 ## 7. Documentation & Resource Links